genienyc/GettingAndCleaningData/README.md

 *  'subject_train.txt': Each row identifies the subject in the Training set who performed the activity for each window sample.
 Its range is from 1 to 30
 *  'subject_test.txt': Each row identifies the subject in the Test set who performed the activity for each window sample.
 Its range is from 1 to 30

-The downloaded data were combined, filter, and re-organized using the run_analysis.R which performs the following:
+These eight data files were combined, filter, and re-organized using the run_analysis.R which performs the following:

 1. Load the dataset
 2. Name the variables for y_test, y_train, subject_train, subject_test, and activity labels.
 Replace the non-descript column names on xtest and xtrain with the value listed in the feature.txt